 For a full list of University procedures, please reference the current University of the Rockies Academic Catalog.

-Supervised clinical training is an integral part of graduate education in psychology at University of the Rockies, and Rockies Counseling Center offers a unique opportunity for students early in their training to obtain experience and feedback from experienced psychologists.
+Supervised clinical training is an integral part of graduate education in psychology at University of the Rockies.
 Practicum students participate in providing psychological services to clients during their training at University of the Rockies.

 The goal of the practicum is for students to acquire the knowledge, skills, attitudes, values, and self-knowledge needed to become competent psychology interns and, eventually, psychologists.
 The practicum complements classroom education, provides the opportunity to work with experienced clinicians, and helps students develop their professional identity.
 Students practice and develop skills in psychological assessment, diagnostics, treatment planning, therapeutic interventions, and assessing treatment outcomes.
-The School of Professional Psychology and Rockies Counseling Center work together to provide professional training experiences and excellent care for persons receiving psychological services from our students.
 The practicum is also one way in which we are able to meet APA compliance standards, specifically, Domain C-3-f: “access to or control over practicum training sites and facilities that are appropriate to the program's goals, objectives, and training model.”